CITY OF RIVERSIDE & MAJOR LEAGUE SOFTBALL SUPPLEMENTAL LEAGUE RULES

 12.0 MAKE-UPS / CANCELLATIONS / SUSPENSIONS

 1) It is our intention to play all scheduled games.
 Every effort will be made to reschedule games that are missed due to inclement weather, field unavailability, or any other issues that arise.
-Make up schedules will not be issued until the regular schedule is nearly exhausted.
-Major League Softball reserves the right to reschedule games in any order that we determine optimal.
+Major League Softball reserves the right to reschedule games in any order and at any date/time that we determine optimal.

 3) In case of inclement weather, the decision to play will be made by 4:30 p.m. whenever possible.
 If weather conditions change or worsen after 4:30p.m. the decision to play will become a Game Time decision.
 For rain information, check the website at www.mlsoftball.com , or call the Field Condition Hotline at 714-289-1983.
 When the message starts you may dial 1 and then you will be asked to enter the first 3 letters of the CITY you are inquiring on.